citrudevmobile/redditJobBot/README.md

-# redditbot
+# RedditJobBot
-A scraper built in c# to extract information from reddit
+A scraper built in C# to extract dev jobs from reddit